-The garden is never totally weed free, but we try to keep up with the bulk of it so our plants will have water, sunlight, and nutrients enough for themselves.
+The garden is never totally weed-free, but we try to keep up with the bulk of it so our plants will have water, sunlight, and nutrients enough for themselves.
 Click here to see ways we keep weeds from becoming too overwhelming.

 Another thing that’s important to remember in June is water.
-This year in Oklahoma, we’ve had a crazy wet May and June, but usually we need to water weekly.
+This year in Oklahoma, we’ve had a crazy wet May and June, but usually, we need to water weekly.
 The garden needs an inch of water per week, so if you’re not seeing any rain, you need to water.
 Click here to see how we measure our water needs.

 Bugs are out in full force.
 Keep an eye each day on predators that may be invading your garden.
-Look for signs of damage and hand pick anything that you can see eating your harvests.
+Look for signs of damage and hand-pick anything that you can see eating your harvests.

 Squash bugs are appearing, so daily we need to be turning over every squash leaf and looking underneath for eggs.
 Squash bug eggs are a copper color and are laid in clusters on the undersides of leaves.
 If you see some, get rid of them.

-We also hand pick squash bugs and harlequin beetles from our plants and throw them in a bucket of soapy water to kill them.
+We also hand-pick squash bugs and harlequin beetles from our plants and throw them in a bucket of soapy water to kill them.
 We look for cabbage looper worms and tomato horn worms and do the same with them as well.
 It’s also time to think about slugs, grasshoppers, and other pests.

-We sprinkle a bit of diatomaceous earth around to help reduce the populations of slugs.
+We sprinkle a bit of diatomaceous earth around to help reduce the population of slugs.
 Click here to see how.
 Since we don’t use sprays in our garden, we have to be vigilant about getting rid of the bag bugs that are crawling around out there.